acjf3/l3mips/readme.md

 (with `__path__/__to__/` replaced with what is appropriate for your setup)

-Once L3 is setup, you can get the project's source code :
+Once L3 is setup, you can get this project's source code :

 ```
 git clone git@github.com:acjf3/l3mips.git